johnpapa/ngrx-data-lab/README.md

 We need to add the entity configuration that we just created in the previous step, and put it into the root store for NgRx.
 We do this by importing the `entityConfig` and then passing it to the `NgrxDataModule.forRoot()` function.

-Add the following two line of code to import the symbols.
+Add the following two lines of code to import the symbols into `app-store.module.ts`.

 ```typescript
 import { DefaultDataServiceConfig, NgrxDataModule } from 'ngrx-data';
 import { entityConfig } from './entity-metadata';
 ```

-Then add the following line intot he `imports` array.
+Then add the following line into the `imports` array.

 ```typescript
   NgrxDataModule.forRoot(entityConfig),